 “They trust you,” Blushweaver said.

 “They’re lazy,” Lightsong said.
 “They want others to have to make the difficult decisions for them.
 That’s what this system encourages, Blushweaver.
-We’re all locked in here, encouraged to spend our time in idleness and pleasure.
+We’re all locked in here, told to spend our time in idleness and pleasure.
 And then, we’re supposed to make decisions for the good of the country?”

 He shook his head.
-“We get anxious, being forced to stay in here, but we’re more afraid of the outside than we’re willing to admit.
-We don’t know about it.
+“We’re more afraid of the outside than we’re willing to admit.
 All we have are paintings and dreams.
-And, so, when the time comes, we try to find someone else to make the difficult decisions for us.
-That’s why we ended up with these armies.
+And, so, when the time comes, we try to find someone else to make decisions regarding that world out there.
+That’s why you and I ended up with these armies.
 Nobody wanted to be the one who actually sent our troops out to kill.
-They all want to be involved, but not responsible.”
+They all want to be involved, but nobody wants to be responsible.”

 He fell silent.
 She looked up at him, a Goddess of perfect form.
 So much stronger than the others, but hiding it behind her own veil of ridiculousness.